mrbaig09/CrewAI-Data-Analysis-Agent/analysis_report.md

 4) Explore potential hidden patterns using data mining techniques on categorical variables like Customer Name, Region, City, Category, Sub-Category, Payment Mode, Payemnt status for further insights.
 5) Validate overall analysis by conducting tests of hypothesis or machine learning models to ensure high data quality and confidence in findings.

-## 8. Appendix — Raw Stats Summary (see section 2 for details about means, standard deviations, skewness, and kurtosis values)